Market Vectors ETFs

 The Van Eck International Investors Gold Fund seeks long-term capital appreciation by investing in common stocks of gold-mining companies.
 Income is a secondary consideration.

 Gold Funds and Gold ETFs: Van Eck Global has been offering investors gold investment for more than five decades.

-Joseph Foster, Portfolio Manager, with Senior Analysts Charl Malan and Imaru Casanova.
+Joseph Foster, Portfolio Manager and Strategist, with Senior Analysts Charl Malan and Imaru Casanova.

 Charl P. de M. Malan,

 This investment style box is based on the Fund's overall targeted capitalization range and relative valuation as determined by Van Eck Global.

 *Returns less than one year are not annualized.

 The tables present past performance which is no guarantee of future results and which may be lower or higher than current performance.
 Returns reflect temporary contractual fee waivers and/or expense reimbursements.
 Had the Fund incurred all expenses and fees1, investment returns would have been reduced.
 Expenses: Class I: Gross 1.07% and Net 1.00%.
 Expenses are capped contractually through 05/01/16 at 1.00% for Class I. Investment returns and Fund share values will fluctuate so that investors' shares, when redeemed, may be worth more or less than their original cost.
 Fund returns assume that dividends and capital gains distributions have been reinvested in the Fund at NAV.